 - Data integrity.
-Investigators should establish an analytic plan and agree on methodologies (e.g., laboratory SOPs, exclusion of outlier data) at the start of their project.
+The investigative team should establish an analytic plan and agree on methodologies (e.g., laboratory SOPs, exclusion of outlier data) at the start of their project.
 Once the data are collected, verified, and locked, any changes in analytic methodology should be reported as post hoc and exploratory.

 - Plagiarism.
 Funding agencies and journals routinely compare submitted proposals and manuscripts to libraries of prior proposals or publications.
-Submissions considered similar or identical to previously-published documents are being rejected and their authors are at risk for corrective actions under applicable regulations.
-For further guidance, consult "Guidelines for Avoiding Plagiarism, Self-Plagiarism, and Questionable Writing Practices" (DHHS Office of Research Integrity).
+Submissions considered similar or identical to previously-published documents will be rejected and their authors are at risk for corrective actions under applicable regulations.

 - Images.
 Steer clear of inappropriate computer manipulation of images when preparing them for publication or presentations.
 See Rossner and Yamada, J. Cell Biol, 2004, 166:11-15.
 Consider developing a simple policy for your research group along these lines (adapted from the Southwest Environmental Health Science Center):

 - Scientific content may not be knowingly altered in any image.

 - Limited enhancements are permitted for clarity, aesthetic reasons, or to eliminate physical artifacts.